k0wsar/coldpath_hw/README.md

 # coldpath_homework
-Please select from the repository branches to view the selected homework.
+Please select from the repository branches to view the respective homework.